Six Hundred Sixty Six Bottles of Blood on the Wall: Crossroads and Intersections

 I am happy.

-I hope this one fucking drops jaws.
+I hope this one drops jaws.

 And I hope, Intersections: Six Tales of Ouija Horror only gets better from there.